Lockheed F-35 workers ready for long strike, union says

 “No meetings are scheduled at this time.
 The company’s negotiating team would consider meeting with the union if they requested it,” said Joe Stout, a Lockheed spokesman.

-Stout said Lockheed’s operations will remain open and the company is implementing a contingency plan that uses salaried workers with the right certifications and training to continue work that would have been done by union workers, whose jobs include assembly, maintenance and sanitation.
+Stout said Lockheed’s operations would remain open and it is implementing a contingency plan where salaried workers with the right certifications and training do the work of union workers, whose jobs include assembly, maintenance and sanitation.

+He said Lockheed had identified about 2,200 salaried employees who were available for contingency duty.

+“Some have been assigned, some are standing ready for assignments, and some are in training,” he said.

 Black said those contingency plans had caused problems in past strikes, when union workers had to redo some work after settling the contract dispute.

-Lockheed denied that any mishaps or damage to the planes in assembly had occurred after the start of this strike.
+Lockheed said no mishaps or damage to the planes in assembly had occurred after the start of this strike.

 Joe DellaVedova, spokesman for the Pentagon’s F-35 program office, said officials were assessing the impact of the strike on development and production, but test flights would continue at Edwards Air Force Base and the Maryland naval air base.